Childminder Guides > Early Years Safety Blog > Staying Safe in Winter

 Keeping Children Safe

-The days are getting shorter and the nights are getting darker.
-It is very likely that at some point we will have ice and snow to contend with as well...
+The days get shorter after the clocks go back and the nights will get progressively darker.
+It is very likely that at some point we will have ice and snow to contend with as well.

 To keep children and staff safe in the colder months we need to: